Rugby league in Queensland: Foley Shield

 The Foley Shield competition began in North Queensland in 1948.
 With the introduction of the Queensland Cup in 1996 the Foley Shield competition was scrapped, only to be reintroduced in 2000.
 Since the revamp in 2000 it has only contested by the three largest cities in North Queensland; Cairns, Mackay and Townsville.

 47th Battalion Shield

 Like the Northern Division's "Foley Shield" or the South-East Division's "Bulimba Cup" the "47th Battalion Shield" is run as the Central Region's regional Carnival and none of the teams are club teams, with the only exception being some of the Women's teams.
 Its traditionally held over one weekend and normally at one venue with multiple grounds to play on.

 Local Competitions

-There are over 250 clubs in Queensland, across over 20 competitions administered by five regions, these being:
+There are over 250 clubs in Queensland, across over 20 competitions: